Addiction Treatment for Veterans: Detox, PTSD, and VA Benefits

 Cognitive processing therapy (CPT) helps veterans identify and reframe trauma-related “stuck points” via structured workbook homework promoting faster insight.
 Prolonged exposure techniques use the imagination and real exposures to triggers that reduce avoidance and desensitize trauma triggers.

-EMDR uses stimulation to help process fragmented combat memories.
+EMDR therapy uses stimulation to help process fragmented combat memories.
 EMDR sessions are more effective when veterans first undergo CPT to reduce cognitive resistance.
 Veterans who first undergo CPT can shorten EMDR sessions by reducing cognitive resistance and identifying trauma-related patterns.

 CBT, ACT & Motivational Interviewing